csesoc/comp1511-revision-t1-2022/5-caketransport/readme.md

 ## Explanation 0

-Since the two cakes can slide freely up and down, the correct output is "No Collision!".
+Since the two cakes can slide freely up and down, the correct output is `No Collision!`.

 ## Sample Input 1